Everything You’ll Need

 Snap a Chalk Line Along Your Starting Wall

-Identify your starting wall—usually the longest or most visible wall in the room.
-Measure out the width of one board (including the expansion gap) and snap a chalk line parallel to that wall.
-This will serve as your first row guide.
+Pick the starting wall, usually the longest one in the room.
+Measure one board’s width and snap a chalk line parallel to that wall.
+This line guides your first row.

 Use the Line to Keep Rows Straight